HexagonMI-DE-StructureCoE/Mentat-Procedures/CUBE_1x1x1/README.md

 # Mentat-Procedures CREATE_CUBE

-This plugin can be used to create a test model with 1 HEXA element 1x1x1 mm
+This plugin can be used to create a model with 1 HEXA element 1x1x1 mm it could be used for example to test material law.